-Once we know and love the Savior, we want others to know Him as we do.
+Once we know and love the Saviour, we want others to know Him as we do.

 Day 5- As we are united with Christ, He sees the beauty of His Spirit and the graces that they produce in our lives.
 Although we may not see it in ourselves, He sees it and finds it very very attractive and pleasing.
-These are the graces which he sees in her and that are expressed through symbolism......
+These are the graces that he sees in her and that is expressed through symbolism......

 A) Gentle, trusting eyes only for Him (Dove's eyes)